 Once the building work is finished you can apply to the Council for a Code of Compliance Certificate – this should be include any documentation required throughout the process.

 Your Building Consent would have been accompanied by a ‘Required Items’ letter – this will set out a list of inspection and documentations - required to be completed.
 During the inspection process the inspector may ask for additional documentation or inspections to be carried out - this will be included in the site notices send out once the inspection has been carried out.
-Please see below for our template forms.

 Once you apply for Code of Compliance – the Building Officer will check over the supplied information – they may request for information if required.